 Pipe welding is particularly challenging because it requires welders to continuously transition through flat, horizontal, vertical, and overhead positions.
-To address the difficulties that vertical and overhead positions pose, welders employ specialized techniques.
-Below, we discuss some of these different welding techniques and how orbital welding can improve the efficacy of these techniques in high-specification projects.
+To address these pipe welding challenges and ensure high-quality, repeatable welds, orbital welding was developed.

 Different Welding Techniques Used in Arc Welding Processes

-The specific challenges of different welding positions and the associated techniques used in arc welding processes can be easily addressed through automated welding processes such as orbital welding.
+The specific challenges of different welding positions and the associated arc welding processes can be easily addressed through the use of different welding techniques.
+Automated welding processes such as orbital welding can help welders employ these techniques reliably to ensure pipes and tubes are welded correctly and projects are completed on time.

 Deploying Orbital Welding for Different Welding Techniques